Wombwell baronets

-The Wombwell Baronetcy, of Wombwell in the County of York, is a title in the Baronetage of Great Britain.
+The Wombwell baronetcy, of Wombwell in the County of York, is a title in the Baronetage of Great Britain.
 It was created on 26 August 1778 for George Wombwell, Chairman of the Honourable East India Company and Member of Parliament for Huntingdon.
-The fourth Baronet fought in the Crimean War and took part in the Charge of the Light Brigade and in 1861 served as High Sheriff of Yorkshire.
-As of 13 June 2007 the presumed seventh and present Baronet had not successfully proven his succession to the title, and is therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant since 1977.

 The family surname is pronounced "Woomwell".
 The 3rd Baronet inherited Newburgh Priory in 1825 from his aunt, Lady Charlotte Belasyse.
+The 4th Baronet fought in the Crimean War, taking part in the Charge of the Light Brigade.
+In 1861 he served as High Sheriff of Yorkshire.

+As of the title is marked dormant on the Official Roll.